HappyZombies/brackette-alpha/README.md

 ## ✍️ Authors <a name = "authors"></a>

-- Steven - Idea & Initial work
-- Steven - Idea & Initial work

-See also the list of [contributors](./AUTHORS.md) who participated in this project.
+See the list of [contributors](./AUTHORS.md) who participated in this project.